 By order issued January 11, 2023, FERC authorized a request filed by Transco to modify its gas pipeline system to increase its capacity by 829,400 Dth/day (.8 BCF/day) from the north east on its Leidy line to points in Pennsylvania, New Jersey and Maryland.
-Transco planned to have service available at the end of the fourth quarter of 2023.267 In order to increase the capacity on the pipeline for this project Transco will be installing about 36 miles of new pipe, installing a new electric driven compressor station and modifying five existing compressor stations.
-Transco has updated the expected completion date of the project to be the end of 2024.268 The 829,400 Dth/Day would be enough to supply about five combined cycle power plants.269 On March 13, 2023, the New Jersey Division of Rate Counsel
+Transco planned to have service available at the end of the fourth quarter of 2023.
+In order to increase the capacity on the pipeline for this project Transco will install about 36 miles of new pipe, a new electric compressor station and modify five existing compressor stations.
+Transco has updated the expected completion date of the project to be the end of 2024.
+The 829,400 Dth/Day would be enough to supply about five combined cycle power plants.
+On March 13, 2023, the New Jersey Division of Rate Counsel and New Jersey Conservation Foundation, et al., sought review in the United States Court of Appeals for the District of Columbia Circuit.
+The appeal primarily argues that FERC ignored evidence that "clearly demonstrated that the state of New Jersey does not need and will not benefit from the Project's capacity."
+The matter is pending before the Court.